Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Nearly all of the hikes found at the Painted Hills Unit are worth your time.
 Here’s a quick summary of the four best hikes, and a hike to skip if you’re pressed for time.

-Painted Hills Overlook Trail (Rating 5/5)
+Painted Hills Overlook Trail (rating 5/5)

 The fantastic views set the tone for the whole experience and interpretive signs give a good opportunity to understand and appreciate the Painted Hills.

-Carroll Rim Trail (Rating: 5/5)
+Carroll Rim Trail (rating: 5/5)

 Painted Hills Panorama